koolskateguy89/21coa122cw/README.txt

-Software versions
+Minimum software versions:
   - Python v3.8.9
   - matplotlib v3.5.1

-NOTE: The test code may give false negatives if the database or logfile have been modified.
+NOTE: Test code is likely to give false negatives if the database or logfile are modified.

-Member IDs already in database/logfile: arad book coaa coai suii util
+Member IDs already in database & logfile: arad book coaa coai suii util

 Proud of: